l-jdavies/scout/README.md

 # Scout

+# ⚠️ This project is no longer actively maintained ⚠️

 Scout is a daemon that serves feature flag data from Compass to connected SDK clients, as part of the Pioneer feature flag management architecture.
 For more information, visit Pioneer's [case study page](https://pioneer-io.github.io/).

 ## Usage